Motzorongo Plantation Company: Parkyn and his family control the Motzorongo Plantation Company

 Dr. Parkyn and his family controlled six of the fifteen voting seats among the majority bondholders.

 Dr. Herbert A Parkyn, president of the Motzorongo Co.

-Dr. Parkyn soon expanded the land holdings of the Motzorongo Plantation Company with the purchase of a neighboring estate known as Hacienda Josefina.
+Parkyn soon expanded the land holdings of the Motzorongo Plantation Company with the purchase of a neighboring estate known as Hacienda Josefina.
 It was described as a "Paradise" and one of the most valuable pieces of land in Mexico.
-This major acquisition increased the company’s total property to 360,000 acres, an area of more than 560 square miles.
+This major acquisition increased the company's total property to 360,000 acres, an area of more than 560 sqmi.

 Death of James Parkyn

-James Parkyn, who had served as general manager of the Motzorongo Sugar Company and overseen much of the plantation’s early development, remained in Mexico for several years to manage the estate directly.
+James Parkyn, who had served as general manager of the Motzorongo Sugar Company and overseen much of the plantation's early development, remained in Mexico for several years to manage the estate directly.
 In December 1909 he died of typhoid fever at the plantation at the age of sixty-eight.